soulspace-org/my-bank-model/docs/mybank/payment/context-view.md

 ![Context View of the Payment Systems](../../mybank/payment/context-view.png)

 ## Description
-Shows the systems of the domain Core Banking and their relations.
+Shows the systems of the domain Payment and their relations.
 ## Systems
 | Name | Description |
 |---|---|